Vanilla Spiced Pear Butter (The Best Pear Butter Recipe)

 Almost any pears will work as long as they’re ripe (if the pears aren’t ripe enough, your pear butter will be slightly sour).
 You’ll know when the pears are perfectly ripe when they’re slightly soft to the touch and smell fragrant.

-I do not recommend using Asian Pears to make this recipe for pearbutter.
+I do not recommend using Asian Pears to make this recipe for pear butter.

 How to Make this Pear Butter Recipe

-First, you’ll peel a bunch of ripe pears.
-Then, you’ll cut them up and place them in a large pot with water, lemon zest, and lemon juice.
-After cooking it for a bit, you’ll transfer it to a food processor to smooth it out a bit.
+- Then, you’ll cut them up and place them in a large pot with water, lemon zest, and lemon juice.

-Then, you add the remaining ingredients to the pear sauce that you’ve just made.
-After that, you just cook it all day on low so reduce it down until it is nice and thick.
+- After that, you just cook it all day on low so reduce it down until it is nice and thick.

 The above is simply a quick summary of this fruit butter recipe.
 Check out the free printable card at the bottom of this post for all the detailed instructions.